Step-by-step guide to exporting non-prescribed goods

 You can use a transfer certificate to prove your goods were only sent between export listed establishments.
 This does not apply if you are sending products straight to a wharf or airport.

-If you have met all requirements set by your importing country, your goods can be exported.
+If you have met all requirements set by the importing country, your goods can be exported.